Anai Mogini

-Anai Mogini (আনাই মগিনি; born 1 March 2003) is a Bangladeshi women's football defender who plays as a right-back for Bashundhara Kings Women.
-She currently plays at the Bangladesh women's national under-17 football team.
-She was a member of the AFC U-14 Girls' Regional Championship – South and Central winning team in 2016 in Tajikistan.
-She scored a goal in that tournament.
+Anai Mogini (আনাই মগিনি; born 1 March 2003) is a Bangladeshi women's football defender who played as a right-back for Bashundhara Kings Women.

+Mogini was a member of the AFC U-14 Girls' Regional Championship – South and Central winning team in 2016 in Tajikistan., where scored a goal.
 She is the older twin sister of Anuching Mogini, who also plays football.

 Early years

 Anai Mogini was born in 2003 in Khagrachhari district.
 Her father, Ripru Magh, is a farmer.
 He sells traditional herbal medicine.
 Her mother's name is Apruma Mogini.
 She studied at Ghagra Bohumukhi High School in Rangamati district.

-Playing career
+Early career

 Mogini started playing football in 2011.

-National

-She played in the Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Mogachori Primary School, Rangamati.
-This is an annual national youth football for girls.
+She played in the Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Mogachori Primary School, Rangamati, which was an annual national youth football for girls.
 The team became the champion in 2012.
 She represented Rangamati in the KFC national women's championship in 2014 as her home district, Khagrachhari, was not taking part in the competition.

-Anai Mogini now plays for her school, Ghagra Bohumukhi High School.
-She helped her team to become runners-up in Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament in 2013, 2014, and 2015.
+Anai Mogini also played for her school, Ghagra Bohumukhi High School, where she helped her team to become runners-up in Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament in 2013, 2014, and 2015.